opencurve/curve/README.md

 ### FIO curve block storage engine
 Fio curve engine is added, you can clone https://github.com/opencurve/fio and compile the fio tool with our engine(depend on nebd lib), fio command line example: `./fio --thread --rw=randwrite --bs=4k --ioengine=nebd --nebd=cbd:pool//pfstest_test_ --iodepth=10 --runtime=120 --numjobs=10 --time_based --group_reporting --name=curve-fio-test`

-### Coding style guides
-CURVE is coded following [Google C++ Style Guide strictly](https://google.github.io/styleguide/cppguide.html).
-Please follow this guideline if you're trying to contribute your codes.

-### Code coverage requirement
-1. Unit tests: Incremental line coverage ≥ 80%, incremental branch coverage ≥ 70%
-2. Integration tests: Measure together with unit tests, and should fulfill the same requirement
-3. Exception tests: Not required yet

-### Other processes

-After finishing the development of your code, you should submit a pull request to master branch of CURVE and fill out a pull request template.
-The pull request will trigger the CI automatically, and the code will only be merged after passing the CI and being reviewed.
-The Jenkins username and password of CI is netease/netease.
-If the CI fails to run, you can login to the Jenkins platform to view the reason for the failure.

-For more detail, please refer to [CONTRIBUTING](https://github.com/opencurve/curve/blob/master/CONTRIBUTING.md).

 ## Release Cycle
 - CURVE release cycle：Half a year for major version, 1~2 months for minor version